Quality Assurance for Additive Manufacturing

 Quality assurance for deposition welding (DED)

-In the Direct Energy Deposition process, plasmo systems enable the detection of process irregularities through sensor- and camera-based technologies (processobserver, plasmoeye, profileobserver).
+In the Direct Energy Deposition process, nLIGHT plasmo systems enable the detection of process irregularities through sensor- and camera-based technologies.
 Furthermore, processing positions as well as plant and process parameters are recorded.

 The processobserver records the process emissions in the visible and near infrared range and thus enables the detection of errors or deviations.